softcover/softcover_book/chapters/softcover_markdown.md

 \label{aside:polytex_markdown}
 \heading{Markdown, \PolyTeX, and Hartl's Tenth Rule of Typesetting}

-\noindent I've been a fan of Markdown since it first appeared in 2004, and in my view Markdown deserves the enormous popularity it has achieved.
+\noindent I've been a fan of Markdown since it first appeared in 2004; it's my first choice for things like [README files](https://github.com/softcover/softcover/blob/master/README.md) and [short news announcements](http://news.railstutorial.org/), and in my view Markdown deserves the enormous popularity it has achieved.
 Indeed, in a sense it has succeeded a little *too* well, to the point where people use it even when it may not be the best tool for the job.
 In particular, because it is essentially a thin layer on top of HTML, the original "vanilla" Markdown is ill-suited to producing longer or more structured documents.
 As a result, virtually every system using "Markdown" for ebook publishing in reality uses some augmented version of the original markup language---an implicit acknowledgment that vanilla Markdown is insufficient for industrial-strength typesetting.

 On the other end of the spectrum from Markdown is \LaTeX, an industrial-strength typesetting system if ever there was one. \LaTeX, like the Lisp programming language in its domain, can essentially "do anything"; thus, in the spirit of [Greenspun's Tenth Rule of Programming](https://en.wikipedia.org/wiki/Greenspun's_tenth_rule) on Lisp, I hereby offer the following maxim on \LaTeX: